 Bad Credit?
 You’re Not Alone.

 I knew that bankruptcy would have an impact on my life, but I didn’t know it would be as big as it turned out to be.
 I couldn’t get a loan from anyone.
 I had trouble securing lines of credit and was denied on home and auto loans.
-It was tough not being approved for a loan.

 Getting My Credit Back On Track